Members

 Dr Nicola Wade

-She obtained her PhD in the field of biological chemistry working under the supervision of Professor Nathaniel Martin in Universiteit Leiden.
+She obtained her PhD in the field of Biological Chemistry working under the supervision of Professor Nathaniel Martin in Universiteit Leiden.
 Her research centred around developing a solution to perpetual problem of antibiotic resistance by designing and synthesising small molecules, followed by testing her compounds in microbiological and biophysical assays.

 Nicola’s work in the Jamieson lab involves the use of the mRNA cyclic peptide display platform to develop and synthesise inhibitors against novel targets.